You do SEO and SEM but do you have a strategy to make it work for you?

 Or, simply your campaigns are being handled by an incompetent team.

 Whatever be the reason, one thing is for certain — your search engine marketing isn’t working because it wasn’t done correctly.

 In the absence of a clear and focused strategy, your search engine activities won’t generate the desired results.

 We all know how to use Google, which is nothing but a search engine.
 So what is it really?

-A search engine is a software that allows internet users to search for information they are looking for.
+A search engine is software that allows internet users to search for the information they are looking for.